n42k/OpenRCT2/reports/report2.md

 ### Non-Functional requirements<a name="non-functional-requirements"></a>
 #### User requirements<a name="non-functional-user-requirements"></a>
+* The game must run on low end computers at acceptable frame rates, so optimizing it for performance is essential.
+* The game must be reliable, crashing very rarely so that players do not lose any work.
-* The game must be optimized and, as a consequence, meet a set minimum number of frames per second.
+* The game must be visually appealing.

 #### System requirements<a name="non-functional-system-requirements"></a>
 There are no hardware non-functional system requirements in OpenRCT2.
 However, the original requirements of this type for the original game were: